pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Event listeners

-Attach listeners to Subscription, SubscriptionSet, and PubNub client (for connection status).
-A single listener can receive messages, signals, and events; or register event-specific listeners.
+Attach listeners to Subscription, SubscriptionSet, and PubNub client (connection status).
+A single listener can receive all messages, signals, and events.

 ### Add listeners

+Implement one or multiple listeners; can be event-specific (e.g., message, file).

 #### Method(s)